Open-IEEM/IEEM-ES-BOL/README.md

 <a name="footnote2">[2]</a>: FAO fertilizer application data were unavailable for Haiti, so we
 used values for Bolivia–the country in region with the lowest reported fertilizer levels–as a placeholder until Haitian data can be obtained.

-*If you find an error in the data packet or have better national-scale data sources to add, please use the “Contact us” link on the IEEM website.*